dkelly10/BBCore/README.md

 ### Register to receive real-time feedback via web hooks
-Have your system be notified in real-time as events happen in your customer's BombBomb account.
+Have your system receive notitications in real-time as events happen in your customer's BombBomb account.
 [BombBomb's Webhooks](https://support.bombbomb.com/hc/en-us/articles/115000439932-How-do-I-set-up-BombBomb-webhooks) make
 it easy to keep your system up to date.